-On the basis of empirical findings and models based on them, statements are to be made about how complex HCPS behave.
+Based on empirical findings and models based on them, statements are to be made about how complex HCPS behave.
 Research on HCPS creates the basis for innovative applications.
 For example, new approaches in sensor technology are being investigated.

 In the faculty research profile HCPS, image analysis and vehicle sensor technology are being researched as well as technologies for intelligent buildings.
 The information about the real world obtained in this way is processed by information technology.
-It is investigated how this data can be processed in consideration of security, privacy, quality and availability.
+It is investigated how this data can be processed in consideration of security, privacy, quality, and availability.
 In the field of actuators, research is being conducted into how this knowledge of the real world can be used to intervene in the real world in a controlling manner.
 This includes topics such as autonomous driving and robotics, but also psychological and sensory issues related to the human-machine interface.

 Due to its interdisciplinary composition, the faculty is ideally suited to work on the topic of HCPS.
-This is because issues of control engineering, communication, adaptronics, sensor technology, actuators, environmental technology, psychology and computer science all play a role here.
+This is because issues of control engineering, communication, adaptronics, sensor technology, actuators, environmental technology, psychology, and computer science all play a role here.